NoahBrown21/ELN-Noah-Brown/README.md

 Experiments within the ELN are identified using the following key:
 1. The initials of the experimentalist (NB)
 2. Underscore
-3. The ABHD protein being tested (ABHD14B)
+3. The ABHD protein being tested (ABHD14B), if applicable
 4. underscore
 5. fluorogenic substarte
 6. Underscore